China's Economy and Its Effect on the U.S. Economy

 By 2013, the 10 percent annual growth threatened to become a bubble.
 That's when China looked toward economic reform.

 China shipped 18 percent of its exports to the United States in 2017.
 That contributed to a $375 billion trade deficit.
-China's trade with Hong Kong was almost as much (14 percent).
-Its trade with Japan (6 percent) and South Korea (4.5 percent) was much less.
+China's trade with Hong Kong, at 14 percent, was almost as much.

 China encouraged trade with African nations, investing in their infrastructure in return for oil.
 It increased trade agreements with Southeast Asian nations and many Latin American countries.
 That's why President Obama launched the Trans-Pacific Partnership trade agreement.
 It doesn't include China.
 One of its goals was to balance China's growing power in the region.
 In January 2017, President Trump withdrew from the TPP.
 But the other countries have continued with it on their own.